Advising and Support for PHSC Majors

 Virtual or In-Person?

-If you schedule an in-person appointment and then must quarantine or isolate due to illness or COVID-19 exposure, the advisor can meet virtually instead.
-Please review "Advising During COVID-19" above for further guidance.
+Please review the health and safety guidelines detailed below before you visit our suite.
+If you schedule an in-person appointment and then must quarantine or isolate due to illness, email the advisor to request to meet virtually instead.

 How to Schedule an Advising Appointment